Pokemon Go! Accessibility Report

 Genres: Action, Adventure, Fighting, Open World, Physically Active and Turn-Based

 Players: You can play with 2 players in the same room and up to 20 players online

 Costs: Free.
 In-game purchases

-Pokemon Go! has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Pokemon Go!, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Pokemon Go! which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Pokemon Go!, and offer accessibility features for Difficulty:

-Pokemon Go! has 2 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 2 accessibility features for Getting Started in Pokemon Go! which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

-Pokemon Go! has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Pokemon Go! which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.